Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/syslog.md

 1. `options`: A table with options for the message.
 If this option slot contains a non-table value, it's assumed to be part of the message.
 This can contain:
     * `name: string`: The log to send to.
 Defaults to `default`, the system log.
     * `category: string`: A custom category name that may be used by listeners to filter certain messages.
-    * `level: number`: A number indicating the log level of the message, from 0 to 6.
+    * `level: number|string`: A number indicating the log level of the message, from 0 to 6.
 Defaults to 1.
-The available levels are:
+This may also be a level name as listed below.
+The available level names are:
         <ol style="counter-set: sub-counter -1">
         <li>Debug</li>
         <li>Info</li>